When Bryan’s home was damaged by an electrical fire, he got in touch with us as he felt the loss adjuster’s valuation was wrong.

 Bryan’s home had only been insured for a few months when disaster struck.
 An electrical fire broke out and although firefighters were able to put it out, a few rooms in his home were damaged.

 Bryan called his insurer to make a claim and they sent their loss adjuster to inspect the damage.
-They estimated the cost of rebuilding Bryan’s house – the ‘value at risk’ – at around £150,000.
+They estimated the cost of rebuilding Bryan’s house at around £150,000 – but it was only insured for £100,000 – so they said it was underinsured.

-The insurer considered the loss adjuster’s report while deciding whether to accept the claim.
-They noticed that the building was only insured up to £100,000 and concluded that the house had been underinsured.
-They accepted the claim but decided to settle it proportionately, so Bryan only got part of the maximum £100,000 he was insured for.
+The insurer accepted the claim but decided to settle it proportionately, so Bryan only got part of the maximum £100,000 he was insured for.

 Bryan didn't think that this was right, so he complained to the insurer.
 He questioned the loss adjuster's valuation and said that he wanted the full payment.
 He pointed out that his house was built using a timber kit, so was much cheaper than traditional brick buildings.